A woman sitting at a bar with a glass of alcohol

 One critical thing to remember when navigating shame is the power of self-compassion.
 Research has demonstrated that individuals practicing self-compassion tend to be more resilient to shame, leading to healthier coping mechanisms.

-While at first glance shame might seem similar to guilt — another self-conscious emotion — there are some key differences between the two.
+Another distinction that sometimes comes up is the difference between shame and guilt.
+While at first glance shame might seem similar to guilt — another self-conscious emotion — there’s a difference between guilt and shame.
 Guilt typically relates to specific actions that we perceive as wrong or harmful.
 Shame, on the other hand, tends to be more pervasive, relating to the self as a whole.
 For example, guilt might lead someone to think, "I did something bad," whereas shame might make them think, "I am bad."

 Staying Positive